Narsingh Yadav: 2016 Olympics controversy

 Having won bronze at the World Championships qualified Yadav to the 2016 Rio Olympics but Sushil Kumar, who had missed the 2016 Summer Olympics qualification event due to injury, asked for a trial between himself and Narsingh and moved his request to the Delhi High Court.
 It was only after his appeal was rejected that it was confirmed that Narsingh was going to the 2016 Rio Olympics.
 However, Yadav failed two anti-doping tests, conducted on 25 June and 5 July 2016, testing positive for metandienone, which he asserted was to "sabotage" his chances of competing at the Olympics, following which he was given a clean chit by NADA.
 The World Anti-Doping Agency challenged the decision and the case was moved to the Court of Arbitration for Sport.
 A day prior to Yadav's first bout at the Olympics, on 18 August 2016, he was handed a four-year ban by the Court of Arbitration for Sport.

 Pro Wrestling League

-For the inaugural edition of the Pro Wrestling League, Narsingh was bought by the Bangalore franchise, owned by JSW Sport, during the auction conducted in New Delhi.
+For the inaugural edition of the Pro Wrestling League, Narsingh was bought by the Bangalore franchise, owned by JSW Sports, during the auction conducted in New Delhi.
 The World Championship bronze medallist was the marquee player picked up by the Bangalore franchise for Rs 34.5 lakh.

 The Pro Wrestling League is scheduled to kick off from 10 December till 27 December.